 Degree of Soiling Sorting

 Keep heavily soiled or greasy items separate for washing.
-When heavily soiled pieces are washed with lightly soiled ones, the latter may pick up soil from the wash water.
-Whites may take on a grey or yellow cast; colors may become dull and extra work may be needed to get whites and colored work bright again.
+Washing heavily soiled pieces with lightly soiled ones will cause the linen to not get entirely clean.
+Whites may take on a grey or yellow cast; colors will become dull and extra work needed to get whites and colors to look bright again.

 Sort by Item Size

 Mix large and small items together for better washing action.
 A typical mix might, for a hotel, include sheets, pillow cases, and some mattress pads.
 A restaurant mix might include napkins, tablecloths and lightly soiled kitchen linens.
 If you’re washing personal clothing, combine several shirts or blouses, and make up the remainder of the load with underwear and other small items.
 Wash large items (blankets, bedspreads, rugs, etc.) separately, adding a few towels if necessary to balance the load for proper spinning action.